 - Go around the edges and smooth the tops and press for a decorative design and so the thickness is similar all the way around the top.
 Don't worry about it looking perfect.

 - If using this crust for a recipe calling for a prebaked crust for a pie that won't be baked, like my Vegan Chocolate Cream Pie, then use a fork to prick the bottom of the pie crust all over.
 This prevents the crust from puffing up and breaking apart.

 - Bake it at 350°F (177°C) for 15 minutes until light golden brown on the edges.
 Cool completely before adding the filling.
 If using it for a recipe calling to NOT prebake the crust, like my Best Vegan Pumpkin Pie, then add your pie filling to the unbaked pie crust and bake as your recipe calls for.
 Keep an eye on the crust during baking and if it's browning too quickly, add foil strips or a pie crust protector.

-- NUT ALLERGY: If you are allergic to almonds, you can try sunbutter in its place.
+- NUT ALLERGY: Make sure you are using a really runny/drippy roasted almond butter and not a thick, stiff one, otherwise the dough will be dry and not come together.
+I use either my homemade (cooled) almond butter or the Trader Joe's has a great runny almond butter.
+If you are allergic to almonds, you can try sunbutter in its place.
 This will yield more of a sunflower taste, so keep that in mind, but it will perform the same in baking.

 - STORAGE: If wanting to make this pie dough a few days in advance, just follow the directions up until forming the ball.
 Wrap the ball in plastic wrap and keep in the fridge.
 Take it out 15-30 minutes or so before using.
 It should be soft and easy to roll.
 This will depend on how long you stored it in the fridge.